By Stuart Kozola, MathWorks and Dan Doherty, MathWorks

 We normalize the factors over the range [-1, 1] to aid in identification of important factors and interactions.
 Without normalization, the coefficients of the factors will have to be adjusted for their unit values (e.g. ft3 per minute, inches, and degrees), making interpretation more difficult.
 Figure 3 shows how much each factor contributes to the total airflow.
 The large linear pitch coefficient indicates that a greater pitch angle generally results in higher airflow, while the large negative quadratic term indicates that the relationship between pitch angle and airflow is not strictly linear.
 Pitch is the dominant factor.
 The negative coefficient for distance reflects the fact that airflow increases when the fan is closer to the radiator.
 The small coefficients for the blade-tip clearance terms indicate that this factor has little effect on airflow.

 We can look at the relationship between multiple input variables and one output variable by generating a response surface plot.
-The Statistics Toolbox includes the Response Surface Tool
+The Statistics and Machine Learning Toolbox includes the Response Surface Tool

 (rstool), which lets you interactively generate response surface plots from your data.
 Figure 4 shows a response surface plot of our airflow data generated from the quadratic model.
 The plots confirm what the coefficients already reveal: Effects of the blade pitch angle, distance, and blade-tip clearance are, respectively, nonlinear, linear, and negligible.
 Clearly, pitch has the strongest influence on airflow.